wmarshall484/websiteTest/drafts/SPLIntegration.md

 |   |--  ./myTk/toolkit.xml
 ```

 In the *myTk* toolkit, there is one package named *myPackageName*, and one operator named *myOperatorName*.
 As such, when the toolkit is included into the application, the full path of the operator will be **myPackageName::myOperatorName**.
-The *myOperatorName* operator itself is very simple:
+The *myOperatorName* operator itself is very simple --

+myOperatorName_h.cgt:
 ``` c++
 #pragma SPL_NON_GENERIC_OPERATOR_HEADER_PROLOGUE